Beyer Chiropractic has served thousands over 55-year history

 William Beyer took over the clinic in 1957 from another doctor, who practiced out of his living room and dining room.
 By 1961, the building had an addition, a formal office where William Beyer has practiced since 1992.

-Beyer has seen thousands of patients since then, mostly for back pain, neck pain and headaches associated with car accidents and injuries.
+Beyer has seen thousands of patients since then, mostly for back pain, neck pain and headaches associated with car accidents, slips, falls and work injuries.

 "Some people have been coming in for 20, 30, 40, even 60 years," Beyer said.
 "I've got a couple of patients who went to that guy (who first owned the clinic).
 They still come to me."